Guillermo-Martin/employeeManagementSystem/README.md

 Build a command-line application that at a minimum allows the user to:

-  * Add departments, roles, employees
+  * X Add departments, roles, employees

-  * View departments, roles, employees
+  * X View departments, roles, employees

-  * Update employee roles
+  * X Update employee roles

 Bonus points if you're able to: